 An "Investigator" is an individual who has received specialized training in conducting investigations of matters covered under this policy, who has been assigned by the Title IX Coordinator to investigate an alleged violation of this policy.
 Investigators are neutral fact finders who, during the course of the investigation, typically conduct interviews with the Complainant, Respondent, and third party witnesses; take custody of any physical or electronic records or documents to be included in an investigation report; where applicable, visit and take photographs at each relevant site; and, where applicable, coordinate with law enforcement agencies.
-Investigators also assess the credibility of witnesses in connection with fact-finding interviews.

 Investigators prepare a written investigation report for the Title IX Coordinator, which may be used to determine whether to charge the Respondent with a violation of this Policy.
-The report may also be relied upon by the Hearing Panel in weighing evidence and resolving any such charges, subject to the rights of the Complainant and Respondent.
+The report may also be considered by the Hearing Panel, subject to the rights of the Complainant and Respondent.
+For example, the Hearing Panel may consider contents of the report to evaluate prior statements given by witnesses against statements provided by witnesses during a Hearing.